loiclefevre/dbone/cci/src/Readme.md

 - Create also a pluggable database (PDB) with name *CCI*.

 ## APEX installation
-You'll need to install APEX 18.X hence
+You'll need to install APEX 18.X on the Db System as oracle user, hence:
 - download it: https://www.oracle.com/technetwork/developer-tools/apex/downloads/index.html
 - install it: https://community.oracle.com/message/14983380#14983380